MonoCab VRT Rapid Transit System

 MonoCab VRT and the Weather:-

 Adverse weather conditions will have negligible effect on the operation of the MonoCab VRT rapid transit system.
-Extremely high winds (e.g. cylones) may require the cars' speed to be reduced for passenger comfort.
+Traffic would be halted when a cyclone was crossing the track for safety reasons due to wind blown debris, tree branches and the like.
+Otherwise high winds may require the cars' speed to be reduced for passenger comfort.
 Rainfall of any intensity wll have no impact whatsoever.
-Flooding certainly will not as the tracks will be well above flood level.
+Flooding certainly will not as the tracks will always be well above flood level.

 For example, in December 2009, Great Britain, in particular, was paralysed by extremely heavy snowfalls.
 The would have been no impact on a MonoCab VRT rapid transit system.
-The cars would have acted as their own snowploughs clearing the 300 mm wide track as they went.
+The frequent passing of cars would act as snowploughs clearing the 400 mm wide track 6.0 metres above ground as they went.

 Population Decentralisation:-